I received a public article comment from a single Christian woman, detailing her anger with God because she remains unmarried.

 Think about another thing: Suppose the man you marry has the following issues:

-The only reason God will give you a husband is because the two of you will be able to accomplish things for His kingdom that you couldn’t have done by yourselves.
+The primary reason God will give you a husband is because the two of you will be able to accomplish things for His kingdom that you could not have done by yourselves.

 God will never send you a man who you will make God in your life.
 In your mind, you have elevated this desire to have a husband almost to that level.